 Vice Chair

-Judy was elected to CORAL’s board in 2023 after several years’ involvement as a member of the Advisory Council.
-An avid scuba diver and PADI instructor, she has volunteered with numerous marine nonprofits, including over 15 years on the dive team at the Downtown Aquarium in Denver.
+Judy was elected to CORAL’s board in 2023 after several years’ involvement as a volunteer and as a member of the CORAL Council.

 Rob Watt